mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 Everyone has this opportunity to attain this kind of enlightenment, but in a different way.
 Some experience very sharply, a very strong shock, like lightning or thunder, something like this.
 But some experience very slowly, like sneaking into their life, before they are conscious of it, but later they can realize.
 But either way, anyway.

 So we have an opportunity to attain enlightenment, but it depends on the intention, how strong you practice, you take care of your life, in the realm of first thought of samsara.
-That’s what Dogen Zenji says in this *Record of Things Heard*.
+That’s what Dōgen Zenji says in this *Record of Things Heard*.
 He [talks about it] that way.
 Not the discussion of which teaching is good or bad; it depends on the intention, degree; how much intention you have in the practice.
 So *that* is.
 Is that alright?

 **Questioner:** Only intellectually. *[He laughs.]*